New York explosion: What we know -- and don't know

 So, what actually caused the explosion?

+What we know: Investigators found "some components indicative of an IED" at the explosion site, New York Police Commissioner James O'Neill said.

-What we know: The explosion was so loud that it reverberated across the Hudson River all the way to Hoboken, New Jersey, according to social media users.
+The explosion was so loud that it reverberated across the Hudson River all the way to Hoboken, New Jersey, according to social media users.

 "We smelled something, like an intense sulfur smell, and saw smoke coming out of this building," said Chelsea resident Danilo Gabrielli.
 "I saw pieces of metal -- not large, but not small either.
 A few friends of mine saw glass there."